The Whipping Cult

 ester1.jpg

-You might think that after two prominent members of the church were murdered and another was behind bars, the cult would disband, or cut out the whipping at least, but that’s not how things work in Cultland.
+You might think that after two prominent members of the church were murdered the cult would take a break from the whipping, but that’s not how things work in Cultland.

 Mainstream religions tend to change their views to conform to society at large the same way the justice system and laws evolve with the times.
 As the views of society change and become more liberal, so do churches.
 It’s a slow process, and there are always going to be reactionaries, but religions adapt to the present often because it’s most reasonable to do so.
 Remember when the Pope went off script and acknowledged climate change even though there’s nothing about it in the Bible?
 That’s a case of a church leader being presented with evidence and adapting on his own.

-Of course, denominations also make changes because there will be serious consequences if they don’t, like when the Mormons decided to end the practice of polygamy, lest all the men have dates with the feds and belly up to an all-you-can-eat prison buffet.
-They adapted because it was against the groups best interest not to.
+Denominations also make changes because there will be serious consequences if they don’t, like when the Mormons decided to end the practice of polygamy lest all the men have dates with the feds.
+They adapted.

-Cults, however, are a little more prone to just say “fuck it” and keep the train humming down the path of destruction because there is no Council of Elders or Board of Trustees in the organization.
-Only one person gets a vote in a group like Marie Doyle’s and that vote is always cast by a narcissistic psychopath.
-In spite of the murders, when faced with the choice of discontinuing her favorite part of church or doing the wrong thing, she did the wrong thing.
+Small, unadulterated cults, however, are a little more prone to just say “fuck it” and keep the train humming down the path of destruction.
+There is no Council of Elders or Board of Trustees in the organization.
+Only one person gets a vote in a group like Marie Doyle’s, and that vote is always cast by a psychopath.
+In spite of the murders, when faced with the choice of discontinuing her favorite part of church and doing the right thing, she, of course, chose herself.

 8A78E456-132C-431A-8601-DF283AFD8395.JPG

-Ester was the daughter-in-law of the beaten-to-death Anna Halvorson.
-Ester, like almost everyone else in the cult, didn’t really seem to give a shit that her mother-in-law had just been brutally murdered or that she was the victim of similar attacks.
-Marie Doyle herself said, “No, why should I?” when asked if she should have taken the whipping situation a little more seriously that night.
-This is especially cold considering the deceased Mrs. Halvorson was Doyle’s biological mother.
+Ester was the daughter-in-law of the recently beaten-to-death Anna Halvorson.
+Like everyone else in the cult, she didn’t really seem to care that someone close had just been brutally murdered or that she herself was the victim of similar attacks.
+Marie Doyle said, “No, why should I?” when asked if she should have taken the whipping situation a more serious.
+This one is especially cold considering the deceased Mrs. Halvorson was Doyle’s mother.

 During the murder investigation, police examined the women and children and most of them had suffered some sort of physical abuse.
 The children were removed from the home, as they would be again and again for years, and Ester was committed to a hospital where she said her husband and Pat Doyle assaulted her.
 Did she press charges?
 Of course not.
 She was brainwashed and believed her beatings were deserved.

-When asked what had happened with her husband and Mr. Doyle, Ester delivered B-movie realness and said it was for her “downright crookedness.”
+When asked what had happened with her husband and Doyle, Ester delivered B-movie-script nirvana and said it was for her “downright crookedness.”

 “I didn’t ask Doyle to beat me, but I am awfully glad he gave it to me,” she said.
 “I’ve been such a liar and cover-upper all my life.”